 Recently, analysts have been ready to file the European Union's obituary, as Europe's demographics, Constitution, and economy have languished.
 What does this mean in terms of Bible prophecy, particularly the rise of the Beast power?

-For decades, we have been watching and waiting for Europe to unite under a fierce dictator to form the last revival of the Holy Roman Empire. ...
+For decades, we have watched and waited for Europe to unite to form the last revival of the Holy Roman Empire.
+Yet systemic weakness undermines the EU.

 Recently, a highly placed Chinese official made a point of telling the U.S. Treasury Secretary that China is no threat to the United States.
 Richard Ritenbaugh shows why this may be true—for now.